writethedocs/www/docs/guide/tools/testing.rst

 `HTMLProofer <https://github.com/gjtorikian/html-proofer>`_ checks links in HTML, as well as images, titles and tag validity.

-Style Guide Checking and Linting
+Style guide checking and linting
 ----------------------------------

 Linters are tools that automatically verify specific rules against your code or